ozieblo-michal/finding-donors-supervised-learning/README.md

 # finding-donors-supervised-learning
-Project 6: Finding Donors for CharityML (Supervised Learning) Introduction to Machine Learning with TensorFlow Nanodegree
+Project 6: Finding Donors for CharityML (Supervised Learning)

+Introduction to Machine Learning with TensorFlow Nanodegree on Udacity.com

 ### Problem to solve